beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 ### Analyzing the BEAST output using Tracer

+While the analysis in the provided .log file has only run for 10 million iterations, it's already interesting to take a look at what can be seen in Tracer.

+Select the `Import Trace File...` option from the `File` menu.
+If you have the log file that you created in the previous section available, you could select this (<samp>EBOV_DRC_18-20_BASTA.log</samp>).
+However, due to the data set size and the choice of the BASTA structured coalescent model, even the short chain will take some time to complete.
+So, if you do not wish to wait for this, you can go straight to selecting the log file from the longer run that has been made available (also <samp>EBOV_DRC_18-20_BASTA_10m.log</samp>).
+Instead of importing trace files, you can also drag and drop your log file into the Tracer window.
+The file will load and you will be presented with a window similar to the one below.
+Remember that MCMC is a stochastic algorithm so the actual numbers will not be exactly the same.

+Tracer by default uses a burn-in of 10%, which here translates to 1 million iterations.
+This is clearly not enough, but we get an indication that an increased burn-in of 4 million iterations - based solely on the trace plot of the joint density - could be a reasonable first choice:

 {% include image.html file="bastatracer1.png" prefix=root_url %}

+However, when we take a look at the traces for different parameters (e.g. the tree length) we note a clear downward trend, meaning that the analysis is likely still converging to the posterior:

 {% include image.html file="bastatracer2.png" prefix=root_url %}

 ### Analyzing the BEAST output using TreeTracer

+It's interesting that the trace plot of the joint density in Tracer already seemed fairly stable after only 4 million iterations.

 {% include image.html file="bastatreetracer1.png" prefix=root_url %}